News We Recently Launched AD Migrator and AD Reporter.

 for /f "delims=" %G in ('dsquery group -limit 0') do @echo Group: %G & dsget group %G -members

-The commands we use here work with the following logic which is similar to the one used by PowerShell to list users in a group.
+This method to list members of AD group command line query works with the following logic which is similar to the one used by PowerShell to list users in a group.

-The “dsquery group -limit 0” part oops through all groups in Active Directory.
+The “dsquery group -limit 0” part loops through all groups in Active Directory.
 Next for every group we print “Group: “ followed by its name.
 At last, it then uses the “dsget group” tag to retrieve and display the members of each group.

 This should get the required Active Directory group membership report.
 However, even with this easier approach, administrators don’t have the control that they desire.